In this article

 -

-If desired, enter the exact number or range of instances you want to search for.
+If desired, enter an exact number or range of instances you want to search for.

-Click Refresh Results to run the query and see all of the users who fit your specified criteria.
+Click View Results to run the query and see all of the users who fit your specified criteria.

 You can click any email address or user ID in the results to view a specific user's profile.